Support

 HB 1336 SB 671 Procurement Contracts and Construction Contracts - Payments Del.
 C. Wilson (28-D)

 Making certain provisions of law governing construction contracts applicable to certain local government owners; altering certain provisions of law relating to the payment of contractors and subcontractors in procurement contracts and construction contracts; requiring certain notification if all or part of a payment is withheld; and altering certain provisions of law relating to the accrual of interest for unpaid amounts.
-Government, Labor, and Elections Support
+Government, Labor, and Elections Labor & Employment - Support

 In the House - Hearing 3/06 at 1:00 p.m.
 (2/19)